najafriederike/judicial-autonomy-index/.ipynb_checkpoints/progress_tracking-checkpoint.md

 - compared various options of micro-indicator mean:
   1) filling in NAs with mode
   2) not filling in NAs with mode
   3) recoded all fuzzy values into [0,1] + filled in NAs with mode

+Friday, 13.12.2024
+- finished function to merge micro-indicators to 5 macro-indicators
+- created macro-indicators & overall index (by group mean)
+- organized notebook

 NEXT STEP:
-- create macro-indicators -> decide how to aggregate data (on median or mean?)
+- Prepare EDA for JA index
+- Describe functions properly + update functions.py

+###

 NICE TO HAVE:
 - create documentation for missing values + recoding options (incl. visualizations?)